alexly/redis_nginx_module/README.md

                     # students: [ {StudentId:"", StudentName:""}, .. {..} ]
                     # send to redis.
 And store with the key.
                     redis_read_cmd_ret eval "set test KEYS[1]" 1 @students;
+                    # massive of the students to the redis with key "test"
+                    #'$' nginx variable
+                    #'@' json field(from request body
+                    # default string constant
                 }

                 location /count {